Elucidation/Barnes-Hut-Tree-N-body-Implementation-in-HTML-Js/README.markdown

 [Try it out](http://www.prism.gatech.edu/~gth716h/BNtree/)

-This simulator shows for an arbitrary amount of bodies/points in a 2d field:
+This simulator shows for an arbitrary amount of bodies/points (tested up to 100k particles, see below) in a 2d field:

 ![Clear image 1k bodies](http://i.imgur.com/tygCK.png)